DannyBoyNYC/5-D3-bar-chart/readme.md

 ```

 ## Accessibility

+Note: switch back to `chart.js` (the single chart version of this exercise) before proceeding for simplicity.

 Let's look at the ways to make our charts accessible to screen readers, and walk through changing our histogram.